InternetOfUs/developer/docs/platform/social-context-builder.md

 The Social Context Builder is responsible for building and
 maintaining the social details of a user profile, by leveraging
 data within the WENET platform.
+The API documentation for the component is located [here](https://swagger.u-hopper.com/?url=https://raw.githubusercontent.com/InternetOfUs/components-documentation/master/sources/wenet-social_context_builder-openapi.yaml).

 ## Usage